DEPRESSION AND DIABETES

 What is depression?

-All of you know what it is.
+Firstly, all of you know what it is.
 Somebody is feeling unusually sad.
-We all feel sad at sometimes.
+We all feel sad sometimes.
 Don’t we?

-We all feel sad when we don’t get something we want or miss an award, miss a flight, fail in an interview and in so many similar situations.
+We all feel sad when we don’t get something we want, miss an award, miss a flight, fail an interview, and in so many similar situations.
 But that’s not depression.

-Depression is something which you are unable to control.
+More over, depression is something you are unable to control.

 You feel perpetually sad.
 It goes on and on into great depths.
 Sometimes even suicidal tendencies come.

 Depression is very common.
-People think that only a few people get depressed.
-In fact a lot of people undergo depression.
+People believe that only a small percentage of people suffer from depression.
+In fact, a lot of people undergo depression.

-What is that having to do with Diabetes?
+What does that have to do with diabetes?

 These hormones have a tendency to increase the blood sugar level.
-But some hormones in our body decreases blood sugar.
+But some hormones in our body decrease blood sugar.
 Insulin is one of them.

 Cortisol is a hormone that is naturally produced in our body.
 It is a steroid.
-This hormone decreases serotonin level in our blood which also causes depression.
+This hormone decreases serotonin levels in our blood, which also causes depression.

-Whenever you are frightened, stressed, anxious or depressed, these counter regulatory hormones increase in our body.
+Whenever you are frightened, stressed, anxious, or depressed, these counter regulatory hormones increase in your body.

 All these hormones attack insulin and won’t allow insulin to work.
-They counter the action of insulin.
+They counteract the action of insulin.
 When insulin is not working, the sugar level will go up.

 When you have depression, your sugar level will increase.
 It can actually lead to diabetes.